Slow Living and Travel in Central Portugal

 On the narrow path to the house, I could barely see my feet.
 Everything was quiet and hidden behind the night.
 The moon, almost at its full point, provided just enough light for me to stay on the path, as a smoky cloud overcast the night sky.
 I thought of a distant storm at first, or perhaps some long clouds dragged away by the wind.
 But its turbine shape soon began to resemble something else, taking on a more vaporous or smoky consistency.

 The following morning I woke up in dizzy and ill weather.
-It soon arrived the news that a portion of the forest a few valleys away was on fire – an eucalyptus plantation was burning.
+A portion of the forest a few valleys away was on fire – an eucalyptus plantation was burning.
 Nothing to be too worried about, people said.
 It was a summer wildfire, a small one expected to extinguish itself in a few days, before it had the chance to reach any inhabited areas.
 Neither Ana seemed to be too worried about it on the phone.
 Rather, she was worried about the cat.

 ‘Is she eating?
 Make sure to give her her treat and spend time with her.’ she said.